khangaerospace/khangaerospace/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ngkhang.v@gmail.com

-I am currently a third-year student specializing in aerospace engineering at the University of Toronto.
-I am looking to contribute my knowlege to the world.
+I am an Aerospace Engineering student developing technologies at the forefront of hi-tech emerging markets in Toronto, Canada.
+My expertise lies in robotics and spacecraft engineering.
+I am currently the ADCS Lead for the University of Toronto Aerospace Team developing the Attitude Control System for FINCH satellite.

 My experience in Software Development: